 Pvt.
 Paul H. Bruce

-Paul H. Brice was the son of Clomer L. Bruce &
+Paul H. Bruce was the son of Clomer L. Bruce &

 Mamie E. Hendrix-Bruce.
 He was born on May 21,

 1918 in Palo Pinto County, Texas.
-He had two
+It is known

-the 1930s, his mother passed away and the family moved
+Sometime during the 1930s, his mother passed away and

-in with his father's brother and his
+the family moved in with his father's brother and his

 the City of Gladewater.